 1. Brand Awareness

-With brand advertising at the national and local level, brand managers are always trying to create or enrich awareness of the brand with the target customer base.
+With brand advertising at the national and local levels, brand managers are always trying to create or enrich awareness of the brand with the target customer base.
 This involves both national campaigns and local execution and may incorporate print marketing campaign materials such as:

 - Magazine Ads